heesungyun/heesungyun.github.io/index.md

 🔐 Bridging Security and Strategy
 With real-world projects in Identity Management, Threat Reduction, and Compliance Optimization.

+---

-🚧 **Note:** This site is currently under construction.
+🚧 **Note:** This portfolio is currently under construction.
 Additional case studies and styling improvements will be added soon.
+Thank you for your interest and feel free to check out the [Projects](/projects/) section in the meantime.